 Pros

-Greener: Modular construction results in fewer carbon emissions than traditional building methods: It requires less transport of workers and materials and fewer carbon-intensive products like concrete and steel.
+Greener: Modular construction results in fewer carbon emissions than traditional building methods.
+It requires less transport of workers and materials and fewer carbon-intensive products, such as concrete and steel.
 Producing buildings in a factory setting promotes recycling and reuse.
-In addition, modular buildings can be designed to achieve LEED certification.
+In addition, modular buildings can be designed to achieve Leadership in Energy and Environmental Design (LEED) certification.

-Homes may well appreciate: A well-built modular home, like any stick-built home, will tend to appreciate.
-The value holds up better in communities where modular homes are not uncommon.
+Possibility of gaining value: A well-built modular home, like any stick-built home, will tend to appreciate.
+The value holds up better in communities where modular homes aren’t uncommon.

-Seen as a way to ease the housing crisis: Urban cities are looking at prefab housing to mitigate the U.S. housing shortage, and many prefab-housing startups have sprouted.
-MiTek, a startup owned by Warren Buffett’s Berkshire Hathaway is, it says, “making modular mainstream.”
+A way to ease the housing crisis: Urban cities are looking at prefab housing to mitigate the U.S. housing shortage, and prefab-housing startups have sprouted nationwide.
+MiTek, a startup owned by Warren Buffett’s Berkshire Hathaway Inc., is, it says, “making modular mainstream.”
 It plans to ship kits of manufactured building parts to be assembled by general contractors.
-President Joe Biden announced a plan in May 2022 to increase the housing supply over five years.
-That included modular housing.
+Former President Joe Biden and Vice President Kamala Harris updated a plan to increase the housing supply in August 2023, pledging the construction of more than 2 million new homes.
+That plan included modular housing.

-And a smarter way of doing business: PulteGroup, the country’s third-largest home construction company, is investing in offsite manufacturing of parts for most of the homes the company builds each year.
-A lack of labor has been contractors’ biggest challenge.
+A smarter way of doing business: PulteGroup, the country’s third-largest home construction company, is investing in off-site manufacturing of parts for a percentage of the homes the company builds each year.
+A lack of labor has been the biggest challenge facing contractors.
 Modular construction can help a company do more with fewer workers.

 Now for the not-so-great news.